 Various primary positions exist around each base.
+By moving parallel with the runner it will always bring you to one of these primary positions which you can then adjust to a calling position.
 You should try to obtain a primary position for every play and should always end a play in your next primary position.